oauthstuff/draft-oauth-rar/main.md

 `read` or `write` access that had been granted to the client previously.
 Note that other API definitions can use `privileges` in a non-subsuming fashion.

-The predefined authorization data element `locations` MAY be used by the client to request an access token valid for a certain resource server, i.e. it is the recommended way to request issuance of audience restricted access tokens.
+The predefined authorization data field `locations` MAY be used by the client to request an access token valid for a certain resource server, i.e. it is the recommended way to request issuance of audience restricted access tokens.

 For our running example, the client MAY ask for all permissions of the approved grant of type `payment_iniation` applicable to the resource server residing at `https://example.com/payments` as follows: